wttech/aet/documentation/src/main/wiki/Collectors.md

 ### Collectors

-Collector is module which main task is to collect data from tested pages.
+The collector is a module which is responsible for collecting data from tested pages.

-Each collector presented in section below consist of two elements:
+Each collector presented in the section below consists of the following two elements:

 * module name (produced resource type),
 * parameters.

 ##### Module name (produced resource type)

-This name is unique identifier of system functionality.
-Each collector has its unique name, this name should be also unique for all modules in *[[collect|SuiteStructure#collect]]* phase.
-This is always name of tag definition for collector.
+This name is a unique identifier of a system functionality.
+Each collector has its unique name which should also be unique for all modules in the *[[collect|SuiteStructure#collect]]* phase.
+This is always the name of a tag definition for the collector.

-AET System does not know what work will be performed by collector when it reads suite definition.
+The AET System does not know what work will be performed by the collector when it reads the suite definition.
 The only thing that is known is **module name**.
-System will recognize which collector should be called by matching definition from *[[collect|SuiteStructure#collect]]* phase with name registered in system.
-When no collector in system with defined name is found, system exception will occur and test will be not performed.
-This solution enables adding new features to the system without system downtime (just by installing new feature bundle).
+The system will recognize which collector should be called by matching a definition from the *[[collect|SuiteStructure#collect]]* phase with the name registered in the system.
+When no collector with a defined name is found in system, a system exception will occur and the test will be not performed.
+This solution enables adding new features to the system with no system downtime (just by installing a new feature bundle).

-Each collector produces resource of defined type.
+Each collector produces a resource of a defined type.
 This type can be later recognized by [[comparators |Comparators]] and [[data filters|DataFilters]].
-Two collectors can't produce data with the same resource type. **Produced resource type is always equal to collector module name.**
+Two collectors can't produce data with the same resource type. **A produced resource type is always equal to the collector module name.**

 ##### Parameters

-This is set of key-value pairs using which user can pass some configuration and information to collector.
-Parameters for collectors are usually not mandatory - passing this parameter is not obligatory, usually this is some collector functionality extension.
+This is a set of key-value pairs with the use of which the user can pass some configuration and information to the collector.
+Parameters for collectors are usually not mandatory - passing this parameter is not obligatory, usually this is the extension of some collector functionality.
 However, there is one special property: **name**.
-Collector with set name can be treated in special way by [[comparators|Comparators]] (some comparators may look only for collection results from specifically named collectors), example:
+The collector with a name set can be treated in a special way by [[comparators|Comparators]] (some comparators may look only for collection results from the collectors with a specific name) e.g.:

 ```xml
 ...